donaji/Project-of-Getting-and-Cleaning-Data-/README.md

-# Project-of-Getting-and-Cleaning-Data course on Coursera
+# Project of "Getting and Cleaning Data" course on Coursera

 This repository hosts the code and documentation for the project of the "Getting and Cleaning Data" course on Coursera.